spowellnet/azuredatafool/README.md

 * ADF Multiple Where
 * only letting one instance of a pieline run...
 * instance to instance data mover
+* when logic apps rebel (ranodm network failures)
+* when the database loses track of its bits (login failures)

 ### Patterns and Architecture